 Eiichiro Oda assures that One Piece will not fail like other live-action anime

-Anyone who has watched live-action anime knows that this type of adaptation never pleases otakus or the authors of the work.
-However, Eiichiro Oda guarantees that One Piece Netflix 's contribution .
+Anyone who has watched live-action anime adaptations knows that this type of adaptation never pleases otaku or the original creators.
+However, Eiichiro Oda assures us that One Piece Netflix 's contribution .

 Eiichiro Oda assures that One Piece will not fail like other live-action anime